UCLNatSci/2022/NSCI0005/_sources/sequences_and_series/convergence.md

 So we have shown that $S_1'$ converges.
 But since $S_1 \leq S_1'$,, then by the comparison test this means that $S_1$ also converges.

-The comparision test can also be used to put bounds on the values of some series, since the rounding down procesure could be exhanged for a rounding up procecure, which will give us upper and lower bounds for a series.
+The comparison test can also be used to put bounds on the values of some series, since the rounding down procedure could be exchanged for a rounding up procecure, which will give us upper and lower bounds for a series.
 For the sum $S_1$, we can have:
 ```{math}
 S_1'' = \frac{1}{2^2} + \frac{1}{4^2} + \frac{1}{8^2} + \frac{1}{8^2} + \frac{1}{16^2} + \frac{1}{16^2} + \frac{1}{16^2} + \frac{1}{16^2} +\dots
 ```